Nerithi/2026-necron/README.md

 ## How to download the files

 Downloading files works differently than you might be used to from other websites.
+It is easiest if you just click on on the green button that says **“\<\> Code” and choose “Download ZIP”**.
-If you have a GitHub account, you can simply clone the whole folder to your own computer ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
-You can also download and install the [GitHub Desktop application](https://github.com/apps/desktop) for that purpose, but it is easiest if you just click on on the green button that says “\<\> Code” and choose “Download ZIP”.
+If you have a GitHub account, clone the repository to your own computer ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
+On Windows, you can also download and install the [GitHub Desktop application](https://github.com/apps/desktop) for that purpose.

 Once you have downloaded the whole repository as a ZIP, you can unpack it in a folder on your computer. **Avoid** unpacking it to OneDrive or Google Drive.
 Put it on your hard drive or an external medium like a USB or SSD.